 How to Choose The Right Reading Lights

 The main purpose of bedside lights is reading in bed.
 And perhaps we’ll add getting in and out of bed without tripping over the dog to the list.
 Bedside lamps can also add some nice style, and often symmetry, to your space.
-Here’s a perfect example from my friend Jen at An Inspiring Home:
+Here’s a perfect example from my friend Jennifer Morrell at An Inspiring Home:

 What’s Your Design Style?